-Periodically the school holds emergency fire and tornado drills.
+Periodically the school holds various fire, tornado and emergency drills.
 At the beginning of each semester, teachers notify students of the procedures to follow in the event of a drill.
 Emergency procedures and proper exit areas are posted in all rooms.
 Students are expected to remain quiet and orderly during a drill or an emergency.
 Students who pull the fire alarm or call in false alarms, in addition to being disciplined under the school district's policies, rules and regulations, may be reported to law enforcement officials.